zephyris/polyalign/README.md

 ### Dependencies

-OrfFinder requires `python`, and is easiest to install using `pip` and `git`.
+PolyAlign requires `python`, and is easiest to install using `pip` and `git`.
 It also requires `bwa` to be installed and available to the system command line.

 On Linux, install using your normal package manager, for example:
 ``` shell